-Undergraduate transfer applicants who have completed fewer than 24 college credits (on a semester system) must submit high school transcript(s) in addition to college transcripts.
-The New School for Drama BFA will accept up to 30 transfer credits.
+Transfer applicants who have completed fewer than 24 college credits (on a semester system) must submit high school transcript(s) in addition to college transcripts.
+The School of Drama BFA will accept up to 30 transfer credits.
 A transfer credit evaluation (TCE) will be completed once all official transcripts are received.
 Accepted students can request a consultation with the Associate Director of Drama regarding the acceptance and allocation of transfer credit and plan of study.

 We do not accept electronic transcripts sent directly by a student or school offices.
 Note: All international academic credentials must be submitted as indicated in the International Academic Credentials sections below.

 For GED, TASC, and HiSET, send official test score results via postal mail.